 Departments make every effort to assign graduate students to courses according to their interests, broadly defined; however, the need to cover courses and to broaden student teaching experiences may also affect teaching assignments.
-A TA appointment usually requires 15 to 18 hours per week, but should not exceed a maximum of 20 hours per week over the course of the term.
+A full appointment usually requires at least 18 hours of work per week, but should not exceed a maximum of 20 hours per week in any given week.

 Appointments are made on an annual or semester basis on the recommendation of the program.
 Double appointments are not allowed.